 If you wanted to get to the lagoon on your own from Cusco, we would recommend the following route:

 - Cusco – Mollepata.
 Take the bus to Mollepata from the Arcopata terminal.
 You will travel along Route PE-3S until you arrive at the Mollepata turn off.
 From there follow the paved road until you reach Mollepata.
-The bus ride costs 15 soles.
-The distance is 98.5 km.
-The trip takes between an hour and 45 minutes and two hours.
+This bus ride costs 25 soles and the distance is 98.5 km.
+Usually the trip takes between an hour and 45 minutes and two hours.

 - Mollepata – Soraypampa.
-When you reach Mollepata pay the 10 soles fee that enables you to enter Humantay Lagoon.
+When you reach Mollepata pay the 15 soles fee that enables you to enter Humantay Lagoon.
 Then eat some breakfast.
-Next find a taxi that will take you to Soraypampa.
-The route Mollepata – Soraypampa is a pretty good unpaved road.
-The distance is 22 km.
+Next, find a taxi that will take you to Soraypampa.
+The route Mollepata – Soraypampa is a pretty good unpaved road, and the distance is 22 km.
 It usually takes an hour.
-The taxis charge about 20 soles.
+Taxis charge about 35 soles.

 - Soraypampa – Humantay Lake.
-From the village of Soraypampa begin hiking up the trail that leads to Humantay Lake.
-The distance to the lagoon is 2.25 km.
+At the village of Soraypampa begin hiking up the trail that leads to Humantay Lake which is 2.25 km away.
 The time it takes you depends on what kind of physical shape that you are in, and how fast you want to walk.
 It usually takes somewhere between 40 and 80 minutes.
 If you find it necessary you can rent a horse for 90 soles.
 To make this hike it would be best to have really good hiking shoes.

 But why make it so complicated?
 In the end you will probably spend more money trying to get there by yourself.
-It is a better idea to travel with your travel agency and forget about trying to contract separate taxi rides and figuring which restaurant is a good one.
-The price of an all-inclusive day tour to Humantay Lagoon is about $20US.
-Such tours are for sale near the Plaza de Armas in Cusco.
+It is a better idea to travel with your travel agency and forget about trying to contract separate taxi rides and figuring which restaurant is a good one for lunch.
+The price of an all-inclusive day tour to Humantay Lagoon is about $ 49 USD.

 The distance between Cusco and Humantay Lake is 123 km.
 It is split up in the following way:

-- Paved road to from Cusco to Mollepata: 98.5 km.
+- Paved highway from Cusco to Mollepata: 98.5 km.

 - Dirt road from Mollepata to Soraypampa: 22 km.